kbindesh/aws-infra-tf-jenkins-project/Readme.md

 ### 2.2 Install and Configure Jenkins

-- Connect to Jenkins server
+- Connect to Jenkins server (EC2 Instance)
 - Configure Jenkins **On Amazon Linux 2 EC2 Instance**
+- Create a new file, say `config-jenkins.sh` and add the following script to it:

 ```
 #!/bin/bash